EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ## 4. Setup on GNS3

 To setup a minimal example on gns3, it is recommended to use 3 sonic switches.
 One will connect the other 2 leaf switches.
-Each leaf switch will then include a virtual client.
-This will allow us to communicate from one client with another one via leaf and spine switches, by using a rosenpass VPN to secure the communication.
+Each leaf switch gets assigned a virtual client as children.
+This setup will allow us to communicate from one client with another one via leaf and spine switches, by using a rosenpass VPN to secure the communication.
 Please note that the clients will not be part of the VPN, only the switches.
 The topology is displayed below:

 ![Architecture in GNS3](/images/Architecture.png)

 For this topology we assume the following:
 - Each switch is in a management VLAN called VLAN 100
-- Each Leaf ahs its own VLAN to connect its clients (VLAN 200 and VLAN 250)
+- Each leaf has its own VLAN to connect its clients (VLAN 200 and VLAN 250)
 - DHCP for the VLANs will be configured in the switches responsible
 - The following configuration will be applied: